marty777/ponderthis/2023/07/README.md

 	$ ./jul2023 [OPTIONS]

 	Options:
 		-b				Find a solution to the bonus challenge
-		-v			Print the status of each queue step and a trace of each move in a solution when found -h			Print usage
+		-v				Print the status of each queue step and a trace of each move in a solution when found -g	filepath	Export an animated GIF of a solution when found -h				Print usage

 Examples: